June 5th, 2021 | Working On Myself: Why I Don't Want To Be Famous.

 Well, I have a snapshot of the picture in my memory until this day, so I guess it served the purpose… And then, he started his lecture by talking about his most iconic piece of work happening once upon a time at Stanford.

 If you ever heard the phrase, “The Stanford Prison Experiment,” he is The Guy responsible for it.
 The experiment happened on the days of August 14th–20th, 1971.
 It took place in a 35-foot (10.5 m) section of the basement of Jordan Hall, the headquarters of the Psychology Department at Stanford University.

 In the experiment, 24 students were randomly assigned to two groups: the prisoners and the guards.
-The guards had permission to induce the sense of boredom, external control, and dehumanization to the prisoners.
+The guards had permission to induce a sense of boredom, external control, and dehumanization in the prisoners.
 For instance, by calling them by numbers rather than by names.

 How The Stanford Prison Experiment Ended.

 The first day of the experiment was relatively peaceful.
 However, on the second day, the prisoners rose in revolt and got pacified by the guards with the use of fire extinguishers.

 From that point on, the violence was only escalating.
 Almost all the conversations between the guards related to the prisoners.
 They forgot about the world outside and were fully focused on finding new ways to discipline the prisoners.